 - External Candidates: Topgrade candidates to ensure they are “A” Players.
 Look for consistency.
 Check references.
 When you need new hires to ramp quickly, look at your competition and customers.
 Just know that you will pay a premium for their experience.

-Identify Suspects for Departure: First gain an understanding of the competitive landscape.
-Remember the three main reasons top reps leave:
+- Identify Suspects for Departure: First gain an understanding of the competitive landscape.
+Remember the 3 main reasons top reps leave:

 - No Room For Growth: Top reps are constantly pushing themselves to get better.
 If they think their career has hit a plateau, they look elsewhere.
 They want opportunities for professional advancement.

 - They Hate Their Boss: Are you micro-managing your reps?
 Stealing credit?
 If your “A” Players leave in droves, look at management.
 Most reps will never let you know.
 They don’t want to burn a possible reference.

 - Lack of Compensation: Great talent doesn’t give substantial effort in exchange for status quo pay.
 If they feel underpaid for their efforts, they’ll look elsewhere.
 If the industry pay is below average they’ll leave.
 Also, beware the “A” Player asked to continually shoulder a higher quota increase.
 Eventually they’ll miss.
 Then they’ll leave.

 - Proactively Address Issues: Most managers fail to proactively address retention issues.
 This is a mistake.
 Here are three ways to accomplish this: